 Water Quality Maps

 To use the maps, first identify the general location on the map where you live, work, or play to determine if there is a water quality problem.
-If there is concern, match the symbol on the map to the legend to learn about the concerns and then read the table for a description of the likely causes and sources of the impact.
+If there is concern, match the symbol on the map to the legend to learn about the concerns.
+Then read the table for a description of the likely causes and sources of the impact.

 The publications also go beyond informing you about the water quality and recommend actions you can undertake to make an impact today.
 Everyone’s small efforts add up to a big difference for keeping our waters clean and healthy!

-WATER QUALITY WATERSHED MAPS
+WATER QUALITY MAPS